trippixn963/AzabBot/README.md

 **Q: Can I disable the AI?**
 - Not recommended, core functionality depends on it
 - You can use fallback responses by removing API key

+**Q: How do I get the bot to respond with mute reasons?**
+- The bot automatically detects questions like "Why am I muted?"
+- It extracts the actual mute reason from Discord audit logs
+- Responds directly with the reason in a mocking way

+**Q: What if the bot stops responding to messages?**
+- Check the bot's health status
+- Verify all dependencies are installed
+- Check for rate limiting or cooldown issues
+- Review logs for error messages

 ---